bqsauce-ux/Potential-Talents/README.md

 ## Output

-The notebook generates similarity scores from multiple NLP methods, combines them into a weighted fitness score, trains a RankNet model, and outputs candidates ranked from most to least suitable for Human
+The notebook generates similarity scores from multiple NLP methods, combines them into a weighted fitness score, trains a RankNet model, and outputs candidates ranked from most to least suitable for Human Resource positions.